 March 11, 2012 - Bales leaves the military base and goes on a house to house shooting spree in two nearby villages.
 He kills 16 people, including nine children.
 Eleven of the victims belong to the same family.
 Bales returns to the base and turns himself in.

-that the United States “takes this as seriously as if it was our own citizens and our own children who were murdered.”
+March 13, 2012 - US President Barack Obama says that the military will conduct a thorough investigation into the rampage.
+He says he has told Afghan President Hamid Karzai that the United States “takes this as seriously as if it was our own citizens and our own children who were murdered.”

+March 23, 2012 - Bales is charged with 17 counts of murder and six counts of assault and attempted murder.
 US and Afghan officials initially said 16 people died in the attack.
 No detailed info is released about the 17th fatality, other than an indication from investigators that the victim was an adult.

 March 25, 2012 - Afghan officials announce the victims’ families were given money by the US government, $50,000 for each of the 16 people who died, as well as $10,000 for each of the six who was injured.

+October 21, 2015 - GQ publishes an exclusive interview with Bales.
 He says he was drinking heavily and took sleeping pills before the rampage.

 September 27, 2017 - The US Army Court of Criminal Appeals upholds Bales’ life sentence.